b2bemaillists/b2b-email-leads-ranking/Buy Email Lists: Top 20 Best B2B Email List Providers for Marketing.md

 # **19\.
 Dun & Bradstreet (D\&B Hoovers)**

-Overview: *Dun & Bradstreet* is a venerable name in business data, and their platform D\&B Hoovers is a go-to resource for B2B marketing and sales lists, especially for enterprise and account-based marketing.
+Overview: *Dun & Bradstreet* is a venerable name in business data, and their platform D&B Hoovers is a go-to resource for B2B marketing and sales lists, especially for enterprise and account-based marketing.
 D\&B maintains information on millions of companies worldwide, including firmographics, financials, and contacts for key decision-makers.
 When you need to target companies by very specific criteria (like revenue, number of employees, or industry codes) and get a list of executives at those companies, D\&B Hoovers excels.
 They also provide unique data like corporate family trees (linking subsidiaries to parents) which is valuable in targeting.
 You can purchase lists or subscribe to their platform for ongoing access.

 Key Features: